Section 2: Active and Engaged Teaching and Learning

 Active interaction is at the heart of the teaching and learning process.

-It’s fairly easy to spot in an in-person classroom.
-In most in-person courses, students complete activities designed to help them learn material and develop skills.
-For example. students working together in pairs or small groups to solve problems, answer questions, or brainstorm ideas among other things.
-Students and the instructor could also be engaged in Socratic dialogue.
+It’s fairly easy to spot active learning in an in-person classroom.
+In most in-person courses, students complete activities designed to help them learn material and develop competencies or skills.
+For example. students working together in pairs or small groups to solve problems, answer questions, or brainstorm ideas are active learning.
+So is classroom discussion where the whole class is engaged in dialogue with each other and the instructor.

-Some types of note-taking are also active learning where students are actively interacting with the content (not the type where you try to write down everything the instructor says without thinking about what you’re writing).
-Classroom assessment techniques (Angelo and Cross, 1993 ), which are small formative assessments done in a few minutes in class are also examples of interacting with the content.
-In addition, there are out-of-class activities – a.k.a homework – that have students actively work with course concepts individually or in groups.
+Some types of note-taking, like Cornell notes, are also active learning.
+Classroom assessment techniques (Angelo and Cross, 1993 ), which are small formative assessments done in a few minutes in class, are also examples of interacting with the content.
+Out-of-class activities – a.k.a homework – normally have students actively work with course concepts, individually or in groups.

-The questions is, how does this all look online.
+The question is, how does this all look online.

 Active learning online